uwGZQ/TECHIN517-Manipulation/README.md

 ```bash
 rosrun rqt_plot rqt_plot
 ```
-On the GUI page, choose `/camera/color/image_raw` for input and `/masked_images` for the output to see the segmented images.
+On the GUI page, choose `/camera/color/image_raw` for input and `/masked_images` or `/segmented/composite_image` for the output to see the segmented images.

 ### Common Error Solutions